 Education for Physicians, Nurse Practitioners, Physician Assistants

-This acclaimed course provides a comprehensive ID update.
+This acclaimed course provides a comprehensive ID update for front-line primary care clinicians.
 Led by Harvard Medical School's leading ID faculty and clinicians, this program provides guidance to improve the diagnosis, prevention, and treatment of infectious diseases.
 Participants learn the practice implications of important new innovations and ensure that their ability to address ID challenges is fully current.

 Focus areas in the course curriculum include:

 - Vaccines in 2023 and beyond: what’s new and what’s coming